 That's right Sacramento, there is no better person for this job.
-Hire him.
+This is the guy you want to hire!

 Why is Public Innovation ignoring policy?

 Public Innovation is not necessarily ignoring policy, but rather working around it.
 The success of Public Innovation will be measured, in part, by its ability to create a culture in government where necessary policy changes are more obvious to public officials, and voters increasingly demand such changes.
 By focusing like a laser on the culture of government itself, Public Innovation will not become mired in petty political issues that might otherwise impede our progress.